nycjay/ai-commit-msg/README.md

 ## Multi-Provider Support

-The tool now supports multiple Large Language Model (LLM) providers:
+The tool supports multiple Large Language Model (LLM) providers, making it flexible to work with your preferred AI service:

 ### Supported Providers